ShilpaHotagi/M1_EmpRecordsystem_Application/1_Requirments/README.md

 * Delete Records : For the Delete Records, the user can delete employee information.
 - Exit

+## Benifits
+* Satisfy the user requirements
+- Be easy to understand by user and operator
++ Be easy to operate
+* Have a good user interface
+- Be easy to modify 6.
+Be expandable

 ## 4W's & 1H
 ### Who
 User